RP4361/AdactinPremiumCalculator/ReadME.txt

             Branch : master
             Angular version 13
             Please perform an npm install and npm run start.
+            Please take a look at commit history for info.

             I will also attach a word document to provide some excerpts of the poc.